QinqinAndMacaulayCat/ml_project/docs/report.md

 By applying various machine learning regression models such as ElasticNet, Boosting and Multi-layer Perceptron, we aim to improve prediction accuracy compared to traditional linear regression models.

-In addition, we used the change direction of YTM as a classification target since there are many outliers in the YTM change values that may affect regression performance.
+In addition, we used the change direction of YTM movements as a classification target since there are many outliers in the YTM change values that may affect regression performance.
 We applied classification models such as Logistic Regression, ElasticNet Classifier, and Boosting Classifier to predict the direction of YTM changes.

 ## 2. Methodology